DhimasArdinata/ESP32-Greenhouse-Controller/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file (if available) for details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](LICENSE).
+See the `LICENSE` file for details.
-(You might want to add a LICENSE.md file if you haven't already).